Manuel Legris: Career as a dancer

-In 2003, Manuel Legris added two major works to his repertoire: Variations on Carmen by Roland Petit and Phrases of Quartet by Maurice Béjart.
-That same year, Béjart staged again The Song of a Wayfarer for Legris and Laurent Hilaire, giving them the exclusive performance.
+In 2003, Legris added two major works to his repertoire: Variations on Carmen by Roland Petit and Phrases of Quartet by Maurice Béjart.
+That same year, Béjart restaged The Song of a Wayfarer for Legris and Laurent Hilaire, granting them exclusive performance rights.

-In February 2004, Legris danced opposite Aurélie Dupont in Jiri Kylian's Pas de Deux, "Il faut qu'une porte...", at the Paris Opera.
-He then joined Trisha Brown's "O zlozony / O composite", with Dupont and Nicolas Le Riche.
+In February 2004, Legris danced opposite Aurélie Dupont in Jiří Kylián's pas de deux Il faut qu'une porte... at the Paris Opera.
+He later joined Trisha Brown's O zlozony / O composite, performing alongside Dupont and Nicolas Le Riche.

-In December 2005, the Stuttgart Ballet offered him the title role in Onegin where he danced opposite Maria Eichwald.
+In December 2005, the Stuttgart Ballet offered Legris the title role in Onegin, where he danced opposite Maria Eichwald.

-On November 19, 2007, he danced with Dorothée Gilbert, a favorite pupil of his, in "The Nutcracker" at the Opera de Paris, after which she was named Etoile.
+On November 19, 2007, Legris performed with Dorothée Gilbert in The Nutcracker at the Paris Opera.
+After the performance, she was named an étoile.

-He made his official farewell from the stage of the Opera Garnier on May 15, 2009.
-Many of his former partners, including Clairemarie Osta, Mathias Heymann and Myriam Ould-Braham, came to see him off, as did former ballet masters such as Claude Bessy and Pierre Lacotte, and the Culture and Communication Minister Christine Albanel.
-He received a nearly 30 minute standing ovation after receiving the insignia of "Commandeur de l'Ordre des Arts et des Lettres".
+Legris officially retired from the Paris Opera stage on May 15, 2009.

-Since his farewell, Legris took charge of the Vienna State Ballet.
-From 2010 to 2020, he directed numerous ballets for the company, including Rudolf Nureyev's Don Quixote, Onegin, and a Triple Bill devoted to Jerome Robbins.
-Legris stepped down from the Ballet after his contract ended in 2020 and assumed his current position of artistic director of La Scala Theatre Ballet.
+Since his retirement, Legris has directed the Vienna State Ballet, staging numerous productions from 2010 to 2020, including Rudolf Nureyev's Don Quixote, Onegin, and a triple bill dedicated to Jerome Robbins.
+After his contract ended in 2020, Legris assumed his current position as the artistic director of La Scala Theatre Ballet.